Missouri State School of Anesthesia is owned by Missouri State University.

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

-“Of the 216 students admitted to the MS in Nurse Anesthesia program since 1996, 208 (96%) have graduated or are still in the program.
-Eight students have been released or did not complete the program due to health reasons, poor academic performance, or poor clinical performance.
-[Their] yearly attrition rate since 1996 is 0.4%.”
+“Of the 230 students admitted to the Master of Science in Nurse Anesthesia program since 1996, 222 or 97 percent have graduated or are still in the program.
+Eight students have been released or did not complete the program due to health concerns, poor academic performance, or poor clinical performance.
+Our cumulative attrition rate since 1996 is less than 4 percent.

 An average nurse anesthetist salary in Missouri